gunkutzeybek/ItemTrader/readme.md

 * Enter a username and password (you can find them below).
 * After a successful login, you'll be redirected back to swagger.
 Swagger now has the access token necessary to do requests on behalf of the logged in user.

+(Due to a bug in QuickStart IdentityServer4 UI, the auth server sample UI keeps cookies and logs you back in without asking credentials.
+If you redirected back to swagger without the login credentials are asked, then please logout and clear cookies from the source https://itemtrader-authserver.azurewebsites.net)

 <br/>
 <br/>